rpsreal/No_Nonsense_ATR/README.md

 This mode can be activated in two ways: by clicking on the area without candles in the right part of the graph (another click to disable the live mode) or changing the input "LIVE MODE" to true.

 ### Trading Volume:
-The No Nonsense ATR can be configured to show the trading volume, if you are using one of the 28 forex pairs, by changing the input "SHOW TRADING VOLUME" to "ONLY ON LASTEST CANDLE" or "ALWAYS".
+The No Nonsense ATR can be configured to show the trading volume, if you are using one of the 35 forex pairs (USD, EUR, GBP, CHF, AUD, CAD, NZD, JPY, SGD), by changing the input "SHOW TRADING VOLUME" to "ONLY ON LASTEST CANDLE" or "ALWAYS".
 This feature is especially for real-time trading and not for backtest with or without simulators because for the trading volume calculation uses the current account value (balance, equity free margin or fixed value) and does not check the past value or the simulator accounts balance.
 You can choose between account balance, account equity, account free margin or a fixed amount.
 If you choose a fixed value, fill in the "ACCOUNT_FIXED_VALUE" input with the desired value.